Write It Right: Documentation and authorization requirements for automotive repair dealers

 An auto body or collision repair estimate must be itemized and contain the same information that is required in a standard estimate.

-In addition, each new replacement crash part listed in an auto body or collision repair estimate must be an OEM crash part unless specifically identified as a non-OEM aftermarket crash part.
+In addition, each new replacement crash part listed in an auto body or collision repair estimate must be a new OEM crash part unless specifically identified as a non-OEM aftermarket or used crash part.
 Descriptors like Opt-OEM, Alt-OEM, OEM-Surplus, Like Kind Quality, Quality Replacement Part, and similar designations do not satisfy this requirement.
-(BPC § 9884.9, CCR § 3353)
+(BPC §§ 9884.8, 9884.9, CCR § 3353)

 An estimate provided by an insurance company may be attached to and referenced in the automotive repair dealer’s estimate if it meets all applicable estimate requirements specified in BPC § 9884.9 and CCR § 3353.